I got to say, you know, regardless of how you feel about the president, President Bush had a rough weekend.

 All right.

-Trent, welcome to the Rush Limbaugh program with me, Jason Lewis.
+Trent, welcome to the Rush Limbaugh Program with me, Jason Lewis.

 It's great to be with you.

-Uh we are having some fun.
+We are having some fun.

-Let's let's talk a little bit about this whole notion that we can spend our way out of this recession.
+Let's talk a little bit about this whole notion that we can spend our way out of this recession.

-Uh if you take a look at just the Bush administration in the last eight years, the federal budget has exploded by a trillion dollars.
+If you take a look at just the Bush administration in the last eight years, the federal budget has exploded by a trillion dollars.

 We should be going gangbusters.

-When in history has government malinvestment in make work programs, in paying people not to work.
+When in history has government malinvestment in make-work programs, in paying people not to work, when has that ever lifted an economy out of the doldrums?

 Well, Jason, I couldn't agree with you more.

-They and then they've always failed without exception.
+And they've always failed, without exception.

 They've always failed.

-And I I don't know what the answer is, but it seems like we keep doing it again and again and again.
+And I don't know what the answer is, but it seems like we keep doing it again and again and again.

-I mean, this is a good thing.
+I mean, this is the best.

-And this really is a this will be the sixth bailout.
+And this really is a bailout.

 This would be the sixth bailout.

-Well, and it really this is bipartisan.
+Well, and really, this is bipartisan.

-This is or I should say nonpartisan.
+This is, or I should say, non-partisan.

 What I really fear is we are doing the same thing that Hoover and Roosevelt did.

-Roosevelt doubled down on it, and by you know the eve of the World War II, we were still in a depression.
+And by the eve of the World War II, we were still in a depression.

-Well, I'm I'm in fear we're doing the same thing.
+I'm in fear we're doing the same thing.

 Jason, are you still with me?